maxdeboeck/Template/src/test/test.md

 ## PDFs

 This is an example of how to display pdf files.
+They can be displayed inline or in a collapsible block.
 ```html
 <div>
 <object data="./sample.pdf" type="application/pdf" style="height:100vh;width:100%">